What really happened to Carlee Russell?

 Carlee Russell claimed she was kidnapped by a man with orange hair.
-Police say they can’t verify any of it
+It was all a lie

-Carlee Russell vanished after calling 911 to report seeing a young boy in diapers on the side of a busy interstate.
-Police say they have serious doubts about her story, Bevan Hurley reports
+Carlee Russell falsely claimed she vanished after calling 911 to report seeing a young boy in diapers on the side of a busy interstate.
+Bevan Hurley reports

-Carlethia “Carlee” Nichole Russell vanished on 13 July after calling 911 to report she had seen a toddler walking on the side of Interstate 459 in Alabama.
+Carlethia “Carlee” Nichole Russell seemed to vanish on 13 July after calling 911 to report she had seen a toddler walking on the side of Interstate 459 in Alabama.

 The 25-year-old told dispatch she stopped her car to check on the child, and called a family member before losing contact, according to the Hoover Police Department.

-By the time officers arrived five minutes later, Ms Russell had disappeared with her car engine still running, and the toddler was nowhere to be found.
+By the time officers arrived five minutes later, Ms Russell had seemingly disappeared, with her car engine still running, and the toddler was nowhere to be found.

 Then just over 48 hours later, police were notified that Ms Russell had returned home on foot.